CDCgov/template/open_practices.md

-# CDC GitHub Practices for Open Source Projects - DRAFT
+# CDC GitHub Practices for Open Source Projects

 The CDCGov organization on GitHub is designed for use by CDC programs to collaborate with open communities further CDC mission to protect America from health, safety and security threats, both foreign and in the U.S.